jose-elias-alvarez/nvim-lsp-ts-utils/README.md

 - Filter `tsserver` diagnostics

-  Some of `tsserver` diagnostics may be annoying or can result in duplicated messages, when used with a linter.
+  Some `tsserver` diagnostics may be annoying or can result in duplicated messages when used with a linter.
 For example, to disable the hint about RequireJS modules, set `filter_out_diagnostics_by_code` to `{ 80001 }` and to disable all hints, set `filter_out_diagnostics_by_severity` to `{ "hint" }`.

-  Similar to fixing invalid ranges, this function requires calling `setup_client` in your configuration (see below).
+  Like fixing invalid ranges, this function requires calling `setup_client` in your configuration (see below).

   Note: filtering out `tsserver` error about unresolved variables (error code 2304) will break `:TSLspImportAll` functionality.